 Certain populations have special protections, as outlined in Subparts B, C, and D of §45 CFR 46.
 Please see a description of the populations and how the Exempt categories apply to each population.
+See §45CFR46, Subpart B: Additional Protections for Pregnant Women, Human Fetuses and Neonates Involved in Research; Subpart C: Additional Protections Pertaining to Biomedical and Behavioral Research a.
+Pregnant Women, Fetuses, and In Vitro Fertilization (Subpart B)

-See §45CFR46, Subpart B: Additional Protections for Pregnant Women, Human Fetuses and Neonates Involved in Research; Subpart C: Additional Protections Pertaining to Biomedical and Behavioral Research Involving Prisoners as Subjects, and Subpart D: Additional Protections for Children Involved as Subjects in Research.
+Involving Prisoners as Subjects, and Subpart D: Additional Protections for Children Involved as Subjects in Research.